OpenOLAT/OpenOLAT/README.md

 #### Configuration WildFly (JBoss AS 10.1)

-We need Hibernate 5.2, you need to use the utorial to update the version of hibernate in Widlfly: http://docs.jboss.org/hibernate/orm/5.2/topical/html_single/wildfly/Wildfly.html
+We need Hibernate 5.2, you need to use the tutorial to update the version of hibernate in Widlfly: http://docs.jboss.org/hibernate/orm/5.2/topical/html_single/wildfly/Wildfly.html

 Define a JDBC connection pool in your standalone.xml configuration with a jndi-name like: